mckib2/pygrappa/README.rst

     # sampled in kspace.  kspace is a matrix with two dimensions:
     # (meas., coil) corresponding to the measurements takes at each
     # (kx, ky) from each coil.  (cx, cy) and calib are similarly
-    # supplied.  kernel_size is the numbe of nearest neighbors used
+    # supplied.  kernel_size is the numbee of nearest neighbors used
     # for the least squares fit.
 25 corresponds to a kernel size of
     # (5, 5) for Cartesian GRAPPA: